 Civil Aviation Department (CAD) is responsible for processing applications for non-recreational operations of UAS (such as for hire or reward) within Hong Kong.
 With the significantly different level of sophistication of UAS available in the market, any person intending to operate UAS, regardless of size and weight, for non-recreational purpose within Hong Kong should submit details to CAD well before the intended date of operation.

 Flying Unmanned Aircraft Systems (UAS) weighing not more than 7 kg (without its fuel) for recreational purpose can be classified as model aircraft flying, and no application to CAD is required.
-For details, please refer to the webpage on "Flying Model Aircraft".
+For details, please refer to CAD's leaflet concerning safety tips for operating UAS for recreational purpose and the webpage on "Flying Model Aircraft".
 Except with CAD's endorsement, heavy UAS weighing more than 7 kg (without its fuel) are not allowed to fly in Hong Kong for recreational purpose.

 The following are the general operational parameters for safe operations of non-recreational UAS: